nasa/cumulus-docs/docs/data-cookbooks/about-cookbooks.md

 ### What is a data cookbook?

-A data cookbook is a document that helps unify an institution/user group on a set of terms.
-Additionally, a data cookbook can be a hub of examples and explanations for workflows.
+The following data cookbooks are documents containing examples and explanations of workflows in the Cumulus framework.
+Additionally, the following data cookbooks should serve to help unify an institution/user group on a set of terms.

 ### Adding a page

-As shown in detail on in the relevant documentation(1), you can add a new page to the data cookbook by creating a markdown (`.md`) file in the `docs/` directory.
-The new page can then be linked to the webpage itself by adding it to the `SUMMARY.md` structure.
+As shown in detail on in the relevant [documentation][^1], you can add a new page to the data cookbook by creating a markdown (`.md`) file in the `docs/` directory.
+The new page can then be linked to the webpage itself by adding it to the glossaries shown in `SUMMARY.md` and `README.md`.

 ### More about workflows